AlexsLemonade/OpenPBTA-analysis/analyses/long-format-table-utils/README.md

 | `Gene_Ensembl_ID` | Ensembl ENSG IDs without `.#` versions, e.g. ENSG00000039139, ENSG00000111261, and ENSG00000169710                                                       |
 | `Disease`         | The `cancer_group` in the `histologies.tsv`, e.g. Adamantinomatous Craniopharyngioma, Atypical Teratoid Rhabdoid Tumor, and Low-grade glioma/astrocytoma |

-Add the following gene annotations:
+Add one or more of the following gene annotations:

 | Annotation column name | Source data                                                                                         |
 |------------------------|-----------------------------------------------------------------------------------------------------|